samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

 <img src="./images/hospital_shap_own_patients.jpg" width="450">

 *A comparison of average hospital SHAP values with actual hospital thrombolysis use for patients arriving within 4 hours of known stroke onset.*

+### Using artificial patients

+We may construct artificial patients to compare decision-making with a particular focus.

+For example we may start with a highly thrombolysable patient:

+* Infarction = Yes
+* Stroke severity (NIHSS) = 15
+* Precise onset time = Yes
+* Disability (mRS) before stroke = 0
+* Age = 72
+* Onset-to-arrival = 60 minutes
+* Arrival-to-scan = 15 minutes
+* Use of anticoagulants for AF = No
+* Onset during sleep = No

+For such a patient we find 131/132 would be expected to give them thrombolysis.

+If we change only stroke severity (NIHSS) to 5, we find 95% of stroke teams would be expected to give them thrombolysis.

+If we change only precise onset time to 'No', we find 87% of stroke teams would be expected to give them thrombolysis.

+If we change both stroke severity (NIHSS) to 5, and precise onset time to 'No', we find 35% of stroke teams would be expected to give them thrombolysis.